The NextLabs Information Barriers solution enable businesses to:

 - Prevent employees on a Web conference who are located outside of the region from saving client data distributed electronically.

-The Collaboration Barriers solution provides controls across collaboration portals, such as Microsoft Office SharePoint to create a virtual boundary that prevents users from sharing or accessing information inappropriately.
+The Collaboration Barriers solution provides controls across collaboration portals, such as Microsoft SharePoint to create a virtual boundary that prevents users from sharing or accessing information inappropriately.
 Example policies include:

 - Prevent anyone outside of the research team from accessing unpublished research in designated research team SharePoint document libraries (regardless of access rights delegated by SharePoint administrators).